Trensa-Organization/hycov/README.md

 ```
 # when enter overview, you can use letf-button to jump,right-button to kill or use keybind

-#use this for a while, this plugin have trouble using plugin = /usr/lib/libhycov.so which will crash hyprland
+#use this for a while, the plugin fork have trouble using plugin = /usr/lib/libhycov.so which will crash hyprland
 exec-once=sleep 4;hyprctl plugin load /usr/lib/libhycov.so

 bind = CTRL_ALT,h,hycov:enteroverview